 The Internal Revenue Service is warning of a popular scam targeting U.S. taxpayers.
+Every year when it’s time to pay income taxes, scammers try to take advantage of the opportunity.
 The phone scam is widespread.
 It’s been reported in all fifty states throughout the country aimed at taxpayers and recent immigrants.
 SmartAsset has the details so you don’t become a victim.

 Find out now: What will happen to my taxes after buying?